joshwadd/Advanced_Lane_Detection/README.md

 ## Finding the lines

-Having identified all possible pixels that could potentially be associated with lane lines in this image and transformed into a overhead perspective, the task is now to explicitly decide which pixels do b
+Having identified all possible pixels that could potentially be associated with lane lines in this image and transformed into a overhead perspective, the task is now to explicitly decide which pixels do belong to a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzNjk0NzcxM119
+eyJoaXN0b3J5IjpbNjI4Njk3Mjg0XX0=
 -->